 - Developed on Fedora and tested under elementaryOS

-Cozy for macOS is currently on beta.
-It’s tested only on 10.14 Mojave so far and there are some known bugs:
+Cozy for macOS is currently in beta.
+It’s tested on 10.14 Mojave so far.
+Known bugs:

 - no integration in notification center or any other desktop integration really

 - media keys are not working

 - dark mode requires 2x switching in settings + is not loading automatically at startup

 You can download it here: Cozy 0.6.7 beta3 for macOS

 I have imported wrong files and cannot get rid of them: